AdaCore/gnatstudio/docs/users_guide/main_window.rst

   contents of a file, or the name of an entity).

 * :guilabel:`Regular Expression` assumes the text you typed is a valid regular expression and searches for it.
-If it isn't a valid regexp, it tries to search for the exact text (like :guilabel:`Full Text`).
+If it is not a valid regexp, it tries to search for the exact text (like :guilabel:`Full Text`).

 * :guilabel:`Fuzzy Match` tries to find each of the characters you typed,